Russian Academy of Sciences: Membership

 There are three types of membership in the RAS: full members (academicians), corresponding members, and foreign members.
-Academicians and corresponding members must be citizens of the Russian Federation when elected.
-However, some academicians and corresponding members were elected before the collapse of the USSR and are now citizens of other countries.
+Academicians and corresponding members must be citizens of the Russian Federation when elected; however, some academicians and corresponding members were elected before the collapse of the USSR and are now citizens of other countries.
 Members of RAS are elected based on their scientific contributions – election to membership is considered very prestigious.

 In the years 2005–2012, the academy had approximately 500 full and 700 corresponding members.
-But in 2013, after the Russian Academy of Agricultural Sciences and the Russian Academy of Medical Sciences became incorporated into the RAS, a number of the RAS members accordingly increased.
-The last elections to the renewed Russian Academy of Sciences were organized from May 30 to June 3, 2022.
+In 2013, after the Russian Academy of Agricultural Sciences and the Russian Academy of Medical Sciences became incorporated into the RAS, a number of the RAS members accordingly increased.
+The last elections to the renewed Russian Academy of Sciences were organized on May 26–30, 2025.

-At the beginning of June 2022 (after the last elections), the academy had 2023 living Russian members (full: 888, corresponding: 1135) and 470 foreign members.

-Since 2015, the academy also awards, on a competitive basis, the honorary scientific rank of a RAS Professor to the top-level researchers with Russian citizenship.
-Now there are 715 scientists with this rank.
-RAS professorship is not a membership type but its holders are considered as possible candidates for membership; some professors became members already in 2016, in 2019 or in 2022 and are henceforth titled "RAS professor, corresponding member of the RAS" (163 scientists) or even "RAS professor, academician of the RAS" (16 scientists).
+As of June 7, 2025, the academy had 1999 living Russian members (full: 865, corresponding: 1134) and about 450 foreign members.
+Since 2015, the academy also awards, on a competitive basis, the honorary scientific rank of a RAS Professor to the top-level researchers with Russian citizenship; there are 713 scientists with this rank.
+RAS professorship is not a membership type but its holders are considered as possible candidates for membership; some professors became members already in 2016, 2019, 2022 or 2025 and are henceforth titled "RAS professor, corresponding member of the RAS" (188 scientists) or even "RAS professor, academician of the RAS" (31 scientists).

 Present structure

-The RAS consists of 13 specialized scientific divisions, three territorial branches and 15 regional scientific centers.
+The RAS consists of 13 specialized scientific divisions, four territorial branches and 15 regional scientific centers.
 The academy has numerous councils, committees, and commissions, all organized for different purposes.